shazim-otp/weather-haiku/README.md

 ---

+# UI Design

+The interface uses:
+- Gradient backgrounds
+- Blur effects
+- Rounded cards
+- Minimal layout
+- Smooth transitions
+- Dynamic weather themes

+The mood of the UI changes depending on the weather condition.

+---

 # What You Can Learn From This Project

 This project is useful for learning: